 The first-year courses are large lectures that introduce students to broad overviews on the intellectual origins of the modern West, issues of global historical processes, and critical glimpses of Canadian history.
 The seminar courses in the second and upper years provide in-depth training in historical methods, analytical thinking, and intensive writing skills.

-Students in the Major and Medial plans combine lecture courses and small seminar classes.
+Students in the Major and Joint Honours plans combine lecture courses and small seminar classes.
 Alongside taught courses, students have the option to undertake independent research courses as well as experience-based learning in a variety of internships.
 Students in the Minor and General plans choose from an array of lecture courses at all levels of their study.